martijntakken/Azure-Sentinel/Playbooks/ZScaler/Add-IP-To-Category/readme.md

 ![Playbook](../Images/Add-IP-To-Category.png)

 The playbook is used to respond to an incident in Azure Sentinel and uses the Zscaler API.
 The playbook leverages the [authentication playbook](../authentication/readme.md).
-The results of the scan are snown in the related Azure Sentinel Incident.
+The results of the scan are shown in the related Azure Sentinel Incident.

 <a name="Prerequisites"></a>

 ## Prerequisites

 1. Playbook templates leverage the ZScaler API.
-To use the Zscaler capabilities, you nees a Zscaler API key.
+To use the Zscaler capabilities, you need a Zscaler API key.
 Refer this link: [API Developers Guide: Getting Started](https://help.zscaler.com/zia/api-getting-started)

 <a name="deployment"></a>